-This healthy spinach rice with lime and cilantro is a simple and delicious way to get in an extra serving of greens.
+This healthy spinach rice with Mexican flavors like lime and cilantro is a simple and delicious way to get in an extra serving of greens.
 It works great as a side or served up in a burrito or wrap.
 Naturally vegan and gluten-free.